Athletics at the 2015 Pan American Games – Women's 400 metres hurdles

-The women's 400 metres hurdles sprint competition of the athletics events at the 2015 Pan American Games will take place between July 21 and July 22 at the CIBC Pan Am and Parapan Am Athletics Stadium.
+The women's 400 metres hurdles sprint competition of the athletics events at the 2015 Pan American Games will take place between July 21 and July 22 at the CIBC Pan Am and Parapan Am Athletics Stadium in Toronto, Canada.
 The defending Pan American Games champion is Princesa Oliveros of Colombia.

 Records

 Prior to this competition, the existing world and Pan American Games records were as follows: